 For hydrogen to be a viable alternative to methane, it has to be produced at scale, economically and the current infrastructure needs to be adapted.

 The good news is that hydrogen can be transported through gas pipelines, minimising disruption and reducing the amount of expensive infrastructure needed to build a new hydrogen transmission network.
-There would also be no need for a culture change in our home lives, as people are used to using natural gas for cooking and heating, and hydrogen equivalents are emerging.
+There would also be no need for a culture change in our home lives, as people are used to using natural gas for cooking and heating, and hydrogen energy equivalents are emerging.

 We’ve committed to achieving net zero by 2050, which means we need to start preparing to change our gas usage over the coming years.
 One of the ways we propose to do this is through hydrogen.